 Are you thinking about becoming a landlord in Canada?
-Number 1 Movers have witnessed people being delighted, but also unprepared.
+Number 1 Van Lines have witnessed people being delighted, but also unprepared.
 That’s why we’ve decided to help you find out how to become a landlord and tell you what you can expect on that journey.
 Being a landlord is a big responsibility, and to properly approach it, you should get well-educated on regulations and responsibilities.
 Only then you’ll be able to truly grasp what it means to be a landlord in Canada.

 Property must be safe